PengNi/ccsmeth/README.md

                         i.e., number of contigs processed in parallel. default 1
 ```
-The format of the output file is the same as `ccsmeth call_freqb`.
+The format of the output file is the same as of `ccsmeth call_freqb`.

 #### 6. extract features